OPT Equipment Operator Jobs

 Do Equipment Operator employers typically sponsor visas after OPT ends?

 It depends on the employer's size and hiring history.
-Large construction firms, mining companies, and infrastructure contractors with established HR departments are more likely to sponsor H-1B or other visas.
+Large construction firms, mining companies, and infrastructure contractors with established HR departments are more likely to sponsor H-1B visa or other visas.
 Smaller operators may not have the resources.
 Browse verified sponsoring employers on Migrate Mate to find companies with an active track record of supporting international workers in this field.

 Does an Equipment Operator role qualify for the STEM OPT extension?